rjgreen97/asoiaf-text-generator/README.md

 * `--data_filepath` defaults to a json file containing all the text from the ASOIAF series broken into sentences.
 Feel free to use your own data instead, which can be prepaired by using `bin/preprocess.sh`.
 If you are using your own data to fine tune, you will need to alter some filepaths in `utils/preprocessor.py` to match its directory structure.
 * `--model_name` defaults to `"facebook/opt-125m"`, but use any model you like.

-If you'd like more control over the training process, there are multiple hyperparameters you can easily tweak (which can be found in `src/training/training_session_arg_parser.py`), but they all have good defaults.
+If you'd like more control over the training process, there are multiple hyperparameters you can easily tweak (a list of them can be found in `src/training/training_session_arg_parser.py`), but they all have good defaults.

 **3) Generate Text:**